Ministry & Outreach

 The United Women in Faith collect pop-tops to be recycled with money earned to be given to the Ronald McDonald House where it’s used to support families with children in the hospital that stay at the house or visit the Ronald McDonald Family Room.
 They recently made a pop-top delivery of eight pounds.

 The Prayer Shawl ministry team knits, crochets, and prays as they use their time and talents in service.
 Their beautifully made shawls, after being prayed upon, are given to those needing comfort.
 To date they have distributed over 450 shawls around the community.
-They meet every Tuesday at 10:00 am.
+They meet every Tuesday at 10:00 am at John Knox Village.
+Contact the church office for details about joining them.

 Helping to teach skills to 16-21 year old’s who are preparing to live independently as they transition from a residence housing offered them at a time when they were homeless.
 We help Steppingstone by providing assistance financially and by collecting household items for the apartments the older clients live in.
 Such items are then taken with them when they transition to independent living.